floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 ## Simpler times

 Let's fall back to the already generated `PageController`.
 It already has an action `index` ready to use.

-At the moment it renders a file called `index.html.eex` ([link for the lazy](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/page/index.html.eex)) - it's also generated for us.
-It constitutes a demo partial that together with the `app.html.eex` ([this one here](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/layout/app.html.eex)) forms a complete overview if we go and visit the locally running instance at [localhost](http://localhost:4000).
+At the moment it renders a file called `index.html.eex` ([link for the lazy](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/page/index.html.eex)).
+It constitutes a demo partial that together with the `app.html.eex` ([this one here](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/layout/app.html.eex)) forms a complete webpage at the `/` route.

-That is after running
+We can look at it on the locally running instance at [localhost](http://localhost:4000).

 ```bash
 iex -S mix phoenix.server
 ```

-of course.
+will start an instance for us.

 Neat.

-## Providing a frontend
+## Providing a "frontend"

-This should be rather straightfoward.
+This should be easy.

 Phoenix includes [Bootstrap](https://getbootstrap.com) by default.
-I could disagree with that, but then again, using Bootstrap is relatively straight forward.
-Discussing the frontend choices made by Phoenix is futile at the moment.
+I could disagree with that, but then again, using Bootstrap is not to inconvenient.

-The team apparently decided to just extract that decision and delegate it to the user, as the frontend options in the year 2016 are many and there are no decisions to be made by a framework for you that would fit you use case perfectly.
+The Phoenix team apparently decided to delegate the frontend choices to the userbase.
+A wise choice in the short run, als the whole frontend sector is quite fragmented at the moment (early 2016).

 That being said, replacing everything in `index.html.eex` with